 - Sankow’s Beaver Brook Farm, Old Lyme, CT

 - Woodland Farm, Glastonbury, CT

-The exhibition will also include two site-specific installations by Kristyna and Marek Milde, and the natural, organic works of artist Donna Forma.
+The exhibition also includes two site-specific installations by Kristyna and Marek Milde, and the natural, organic works of artist Donna Forma.

 Kristyna and Marek Milde are a Brooklyn-based interdisciplinary artist duo originally from Prague, Czech Republic.
 Their works explore environmental issues and the alienation of contemporary lifestyles.
 In their art practice, they create installations, in-situ interventions, and public art, functioning as immersive platforms for engagement and experience and connecting culture and nature.